minprog/cs50x-1718-1819/problems/cards/lab/README.md

 This is what your classes should look like from an implementation perspective:

 ![A UML diagram that's augmented from the earlier diagrams.
 For the card class, it adds the init and str methods.
 For the deck class, it adds the init and str methods, as well as the cards, suits and values attributes.](overview_implementation.png)

+If not quite the same, think about the differences and why you decided to do it differently.
+Your design might as well be better!
+Ask your neighbor to discuss.

 This was Game of Cards.